Modern slavery and human trafficking statement

 The Modern Slavery Act 2015 introduced changes in UK law, which focus on increasing transparency in supply chains.

-As both a local leader in commissioning health care services for the population of Camden and as an employer, Camden Clinical Commissioning Group (the CCG) provides the following statement in respect of its commitment to, and efforts in, preventing slavery and human trafficking practices in the supply chain and employment practices.
+As both a local leader in commissioning health care services for the population of Islington and as an employer, Islington Clinical Commissioning Group (the CCG) provides the following statement in respect of its commitment to, and efforts in, preventing slavery and human trafficking practices in the supply chain and employment practices.

 As an authorised statutory body, the CCG is the lead commissioner for health care services (including acute, community, mental health and learning disability services) in the Islington area.